jamestmartin/walk-through-plt/ideas.md

 * a type error is a closed term which is not data but cannot be evaluated further

-order:
-* calculator: the desire is intuitively obvious
-* let expressions: so we don't have to write the same stuff over and over
-* lambda expressions: so we can write our own functions
-   * what exactly has it meant when informally referring to substitution?
-   * compare to traditional functions f(x)
-   * functions with multiple arguments
-* recursive functions
-   * magic letrec
-   * if/then/else vs.
-   * induction
-      * pattern matching
-* higher-order functions: ???
-   * letrec can be expressed as a function
-* natural numbers as functions: ???
-   * addition and multiplication, etc. as functions
-   * when do I bring in induction? how do I represent *them*?
-* non-strictness: ???
-   * infinity is now a valid number
-      * weird fixpoints of other values
-   * eta reduction at some point?
-* types: weirdness sneaking into code:
-   * wtf is the meaning of the fixpoint of id?
-   * wtf does it mean to add a function and a number?

-* values are built of constructors, computations are everything else

-* partiality:
-   * defining division: how to define 0/0
-      * not a very good example
-      * maybe sometimes 0^0 undefined is preferred?
-   * fixpoints: incredibly useful, but not always meaningful
-   * implement part now, finish later
-      * also holes, postulates
-   * square root
-      * sum types: compare partiality to maybe?
-   * can't use maybe if you don't know if the function will return
-      * related to ezyang post? maybe is preferred, but not always possible?
-* product types: define div and rem at the same time
-* sum types:
-   * single definition for subtraction of naturals:
-      * partial subtraction, i.e. throw an error
-      * truncated subtraction, i.e. become zero
-      * difference subtraction, i.e. absolute value of the integer result
-      * related: two representations of integers? (three including built-in, even more incl. functions, infinite theoretically)

 ## Jokes
 * a mathematician is a device for turning coffee into theorems